 \section{Discussion}

-Our streaming tree algorithms: SDTs and SDFs utilize the simplest strategy of extending fitted decision trees (Algorithm \ref{alg:sdt} and \ref{alg:sdf}).
-It maintains all the existing partitions and further splits the feature space with new data batches (Figure \ref{fig:iris}).
+Our streaming tree algorithms: XTree and XForest utilize an extremely simple strategy of extending fitted decision trees (Algorithm \ref{alg:XTree} and \ref{alg:XForest}).
+It maintains all the existing partitions and further splits the feature space with new data batches (Figure \ref{fig:demo}).
 This approach is easier to implement than Hoeffding bounds and Mondrian processes, as both methods modify the tree splitting mechanisms \citep{hoeffding_probability_1994, domingos_mining_2000, roy_mondrian_2009, lakshminarayanan_mondrian_2014}.
-Furthermore, SDFs achieve consistently high accuracy in diverse classification tasks and often perform as well, occasionally even better, than state-of-the-art batch DFs (Figure \ref{fig:select_acc_stream} and \ref{fig:cc18}).
-These results show that our methods avoid the problems of HTs and MFs, which perform poorly in some tasks and occupy huge amounts of memory in others (Figure \ref{fig:select_acc_stream} and \ref{fig:select_cifar_mem_stream}).
-Thus, SDTs and SDFs establish a simple standard for streaming trees that could be readily applied to many real-world problems.
+Furthermore, XForests achieve consistently high accuracy in diverse classification tasks and often perform as well as, occasionally even better than, state-of-the-art forests (Figure \ref{fig:select_acc_stream}, \ref{fig:cc18_XForest_mf_fill_diff} and \ref{fig:cc18}).
+It is also more time and space efficient for XForests to learn new information (Section \ref{theory}).
+These results show that our methods avoid the problems of HTs and MFs, including low accuracy in some tasks and excessive memories in others (Figure \ref{fig:select_acc_stream} and \ref{fig:select_cifar_mem_stream}).
+Thus, XTrees and XForests establish a simple standard for streaming trees that could be readily applied to many real-world problems.

-On some datasets with high complexities, batch trees and ensembles could achieve more accurate results if all samples are given at once (Figure \ref{fig:cc18} and \ref{fig:cc18_fill}).
-Nonetheless, this assumption is very unlikely in real-world scenarios \citep{abdulsalam_streaming_2007, liu_isolation_2008}.
-In our experiments and actual practices, batch decision trees and forests need to store all available data and refit themselves every time a new batch of samples comes in.
-Even by restricting the number of refitting with certain criteria (e.g. a minimum amount of new samples), it would still cost significantly more computational resources than incremental updates (Figure \ref{fig:select_cifar_mem_stream}).
+On some datasets with high complexities, batch trees and ensembles could achieve more accurate results if all samples are given at once (Figure \ref{fig:cc18_fill} and \ref{fig:cc18}).
+Nonetheless, this assumption is unreasonable in many real-world scenarios \citep{abdulsalam_streaming_2007, liu_isolation_2008}.
+In our experiments and actual practices, batch decision trees and forests need to store all available data and refit them every time a new batch of samples comes in.
+Even by restricting the number of refitting with certain criteria (e.g. a minimum amount of new samples), it would still cost significantly more computational resources than incremental updates (Section \ref{theory}).
 Thus, our streaming trees provide an alternative solution to such tasks.
-As an SDF continuously improves its partitions with new information, any differences in performance would eventually be eliminated by enough data batches.
+As an XForest continuously improves its partitions with new information, any differences in performance would eventually be eliminated by enough data batches.
 It is therefore more economical to keep updating an established streaming model than constructing a new batch forest from time to time.